RadicalxChange/www/src/site/conferences.md

 headerText: Conferences
 ---

-RadicalxChange hosts an annual conference sponsors conferences hosted by [local chapters](/chapters).
+RadicalxChange hosts an annual conference and sponsors conferences hosted by [local chapters](/chapters).
 Attendees participate in deliberative, rigorous, and creative discussions about improving democracy, and building markets, technology, and institutions that are truer to the richness of our diversely shared lives.

 Watch videos from and learn more about past conferences: